 Árbær Open Air Museum

-There are many exhibitions and events held at the Museum which highlights specific periods in Reykjavik's history.
+Árbær Open Air Museum tries to give a sense of the architecture and way of life and lifestyles of the past in Reykjavík and during summer visitors can see domestic animals.
+There are many exhibitions and events held at the Museum which highlight specific periods in Reykjavik's history.
 These include craft days, vintage car displays, Christmas exhibitions and much more.
-There is something for everyone at Arbaer Museum.
+There is something for everyone at Árbær Open Air Museum.